 The Paul and Judy Andrews Holiday Bonus Fund was established in 1990 to provide holiday bonuses for faculty and staff at TVS.

-The Jan Butner Memorial Award is given to the junior student who best displays the qualities of enthusiasm, dedication, and class in the support of athletics.
+The Jan Butner Memorial Award was established in 1985, and is given annually to the junior student who best displays the qualities of enthusiasm, dedication, and class in support of athletics.
+The award was renamed the Jan Butner Endowed Memorial Award in 2019 after being endowed.

 Doug Carvey Memorial Award